Plaza Sésamo: Production

 New Muppet characters were created and performed by puppeteers trained in Mexico City.
-Abelardo (originally called Serapio Montoya during his debut in 1981), a giant parrot, was modeled after the American show's Big Bird, and like Big Bird, was a full-body puppet that was controlled by the puppeteer from inside the costume.
+Abelardo, a giant parrot, was modeled after the American show's Big Bird, and like Big Bird, was a full-body puppet that was controlled by the puppeteer from inside the costume.
 Paco, a grouchy green parrot, was based on Oscar the Grouch.
 Abelardo and Paco were both played by Justo Martinez.
 The Muppets Beto and Enrique, who were based upon Bert and Ernie of the American show, were called "national favorites" by the UPI less than three years after the show's premiere.
 In 1975, Enrique and Beto were used to promote Mexico's nationwide free vaccination campaign.

 130 half-hour episodes of the show's first season were shot in Mexico City entirely in Spanish, under the control of a Mexican research and production team.
 About half the show's material was adapted from the American show and dubbed into Spanish, while the other half was produced in Mexico and included animation, live-action films, and studio sequences with human actors and Muppets.
 A Mexican board of advisers, who set curriculum goals for the show, approved all content, both Mexican and American, something that followed the newly established policies of the CTW.
-Mexican psychologist Rogelio Diaz-Guerrero was the first chair of the show's advisory board, which was later expanded to include child-development and educators from other Latin American countries, so that Plazo Sésamo could be broadcast throughout Central and South America, including the Dominican Republic and Puerto Rico.
+Mexican psychologist Rogelio Diaz-Guerrero was the first chair of the show's advisory board, which was later expanded to include child-development and educators from other Latin American countries, so that Plaza Sésamo could be broadcast throughout Central and South America, including the Dominican Republic and Puerto Rico.